v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 [figure]
 Type `PlatformIO` in the Extension Search Bar to search for PlatformIO and install the extension.
 ### TTN Application Setup
-The procedure for setting up a TTN application is provided here [link].
-This was compiled by the same author who compiled this document and is adapted below to fit the structure of this document. [cite]

 #### Setting up a new TTN Application